Open industry. All apparel and footwear industry professionals, regardless of AAFA membership, are encouraged to participate.

 New legal requirements around the world and increasing customer demands for transparency are urging fashion brands and retailers to take a closer look at their supply chains and to collect and report an increasing amount of data.
 Examples are the German Supply Chain Due Diligence Act or the EU's Proposal for the Ecodesign for Sustainable Products Regulation, which also outlines the adoption of a digital product passport.
 Providing detailed information about chemical products used in the production of fashion and textiles thus becomes a legal obligation.

-This seminar will discuss how digitalization and transparency enable future-proof chemical management that allows brands to meet the new legal requirements and provide customers with chemical data on a product level.
+This webinar will discuss how digitalization and transparency enable future-proof chemical management that allows brands to meet the new legal requirements and provide customers with chemical data on a product level.
 In addition, the availability of easily retrievable and understandable digital data has the potential to enable factories to make informed and sustainable decisions on their own.

 Attendees of this webinar will learn: